 An audit of mammograms performed in 1998 at a single institution revealed that 14.7% of examinations resulted in a recommendation for additional testing (Breast Imaging Reporting and Data System category 0), 1.8% resulted in a recommendation for biopsy (categories 4 and 5), and 5.7% resulted in a recommendation for short-term interval mammography (category 3).
 Cancer was diagnosed in 0.5% of the cases referred for additional testing.

-Overdiagnosed disease is a neoplasm that would never become clinically apparent without screening before a patient's death.
+Overdiagnosed disease is defined as a neoplasm that would never become clinically apparent in the absence of screening.
 The prevalence of cancer in women who died of noncancer causes is surprisingly high.
-In an overview of seven autopsy studies, the median prevalence of occult invasive breast cancer was 1.3% (range, 0%–1.8%) and of ductal carcinoma in situ was 8.9% (range, 0%–14.7%).[7,8] A "perfect" screening test would identify approximately 10% of "normal" women as having breast cancer, even though most of those cancers would probably not result in illness or death.
-Treatment of these cancers would constitute overtreatment.
+In an overview of seven autopsy studies, the median prevalence of occult invasive breast cancer was 1.3% (range, 0%–1.8%) and of ductal carcinoma in situ was 8.9% (range, 0%–14.7%).[16,17]

 To determine the number of screen-detected cancers that are overdiagnosed, one can compare breast cancer incidence over time in a screened population with that of an unscreened population.